 Hiccups are caused by a spasm of the diaphragm, a large muscle located under your lungs and above your stomach.
 In infants, the muscle and surrounding area are still developing, so it’s common for spasms to occur and trigger the hiccups.
 The most usual cause is feeding too quickly, which can cause the stomach to swell with food or excess air, irritating the diaphragm.
 Sudden changes of food temperature can also stimulate hiccups.

 While hiccups are to be expected in infants, there are a few things you can do to prevent or stop bouts:

-- Burp your baby: Hiccups can be caused by excess air causing the stomach to distend and press against the diaphragm.
-Burping you baby can help to release any air that may be trapped in your baby’s tummy.
+Hiccups can be caused by excess air causing the stomach to distend and press against the diaphragm.
+Try burping you baby can help to release any air that may be trapped in your baby’s tummy.

-- Feed your baby before it gets too hungry: If your baby is hungry it may eat too quickly or suck in air while feeding.
-Both of these things can trigger hiccups, so feeding your baby before they start to get really hungry can prevent future fits.
+If your baby is hungry it may eat too quickly or suck in air while feeding.
+Both of these things can trigger hiccups, so try feeding your baby before they start to get really hungry can prevent future fits.
 You may wish to set a schedule and feed your baby before it starts to cry, if you think your baby is suffering from excessive hiccups.